shubhyadav9/ansible/README.md

 - Run the Playbook: Execute the playbook with the following command:
   "ansible-playbook aws_ec2_instance_setup.yml"
 - Verify Instance Creation: Check the output for the instance ID and verify the EC2 instance creation in your AWS Management Console.

+**2. Ansible Inventory Setup**

+Ansible inventory defines the hosts and groups of hosts that Ansible manages.
+You need to create an inventory file to specify the servers that Ansible will manage.

 **3. Setup Connection Between Load Balancer Role and Web Server Role**